AllanJeremy/something-interesting/README.md

 bun run test
 ```

-> Note: If you cancel tests before they are done cleaning up, the db may still have the records created from that test (as they would have been deleted in cleanup)
+> Note: If you cancel tests before they are done cleaning up, the db may still have the records created from that test (as they would have been deleted in cleanup).
+Alternatively, we can have a "test" role, and only clear records that have that role.
+Though this would have the additional overhead of having to remember the role each time you made a test request (unless you abstracted all create requests to a function)

 ---